openbridge/airbridge/README.md

 - **-o**: The desired path for local data output.
 This is where the raw data from the connector is temporarily stored.
 - **-j**: Job ID associated with the process.
 - **-t**: Path to the state file.
 If provided, the application will use the state file as an input to your run The state file.
 - **-r**: Path to the external configuration file.
+For example, rather than pass arguments, you can use a config file via `-r` like this `poetry run main -r ./config.json`.

-Rather than pass arguments, you can use a config file via `-r` like this `poetry run main -r ./config.json`.
+#### Example Airbridge Config

-Here is an example config;
+Here is an example of the config we pass when running `poetry run main -r ./config.json`;

 ```json
 {
     "airbyte-src-image": "airbyte/source-stripe",